United States prisoners of war in the 2003 invasion of Iraq: Iraqi TV interview

 Soon after their capture, Jessica Lynch was taken to an Iraqi hospital due to her serious injuries.
-The other five POWs, bloodied and beaten, were interviewed by the Iraqi TV, and the footage shown worldwide by the Al Jazeera.
+The other five POWs, bloodied and beaten, were interviewed by the Iraqi TV, and the footage shown worldwide by Al Jazeera.
 In the interview, Private First Class Patrick Miller was asked why he came to Iraq; his reply was "I came to fix broken stuff."
 He was then asked if he came to shoot Iraqis, he answered, "No, I came to shoot only if I am shot at.
 They don't bother me, I don't bother them."
 In a CNN newscast, Miller stated that he believed that he was intended to be killed after his capture.

 March 24th Downed Helicopter and Capture

 On March 24, they were joined by Chief Warrant Officers Officers David Williams, 31, and Ronald Young Jr., 26, whose AH-64 Apache helicopter from the 1-227 Helicopter Attack Battalion had been shot down in central Iraq during the attack on Karbala.